Before I get to the recipe – I have to share some exciting news!!

 Speaking of nostalgia, that’s pretty much the whole reason I’m even sharing this recipe.
 My mom makes the best dal makhani and right after I got married, she made sure to share her recipe with me.
 By her recipe I mean, “Ash, just use a pinch of this, a handful of that and a few scoops of this.”
 In the past, her directions would overwhelm me… but now I think I’ve got the hang of converting “mom’s measurements” to actual measurements (#IndianGirlProblems).
 Even though mom’s cooking is always the best, I have to say this dal makhani is absolutely spot on – or “on fleek” if you’re a millennial like me (even though I feel super awkward and a bit too old using that phrase IRL).
 The best part is, you can make this in your handy dandy Instant Pot – a magical electronic pressure cooker that’ll have the dal done in no time at all.
 Trust me, this dal is restaurant-quality for sure.

-- 1 cup whole and split lentils (I used a combination of whole black lentils, whole mung beans, red lentils), soaked in water overnight
+- 1 cup whole and split lentils (any combination of whole black lentils, whole mung beans, red lentils, red kidney beans, etc), soaked overnight

 - 2 tablespoons avocado oil